mechry/retailerTransactions/README.md

 # retailerTransactions
-SPRING BOOT APPLICATION donne with Eclips, Maven and Spring Tool 4
+SPRING BOOT APPLICATION donne with Eclips, Maven and Spring Tool 4, H2 DB

 To test this you need rest Api client like : HTTPie, Postman REST Client or ARC